vuejs/docs/src/guide/reusability/custom-directives.md

 ## Usage on Components

-When used on components, custom directive will always apply to component's root node, similarly to [Fallthrough Attributes](/guide/components/attrs.html).
+When used on components, custom directives will always apply to a component's root node, similar to [Fallthrough Attributes](/guide/components/attrs.html).

 ```vue-html
 <MyComponent v-demo="test" />